 About the author

-Ananya Ravi is the Technical Lead at Zuci.
-She is extremely passionate and responsible person for leading our development team.
+Malarvizhi is the Lead Full Stack Developer at Zuci.
+She is extremely passionate about new technology, innovation, and team building.